CivicaDigital/MongoRocks/README.md

         'personal.gender': 'Female'
     })

-### Exercise Three:  Querying Nested Documents
+### Exercise Two:  Querying Nested Documents and Regular Expressions

+1. Search for all users who's surname starts with `A`.
+(There's 607)
-> Find all the students with the surname of `Roberts`.
+1. Find all the students with the surname of `Roberts`.

 ## Arrays